 Founded in 1980 by a few enthusiasts, SSAS has become one of the largest and most active groups of its kind in Illinois.
 Monthly public meetings are held at the ADA-accessible Marie Irwin Community Center (MICC), 18120 Highland Avenue, Homewood, Illinois.
 Meetings begin at 7:30 PM on the 3rd Thursday of each month (January through May, and September through November).
-Interested persons are welcome to attend.
-You don't need a formal education in archaeology - just an interest.
+All interested persons are welcome to attend.
+You don't need a formal education in archaeology - just an interest!

 Persons prominent in archaeology and related fields present 45-60 minute illustrated lectures.
 Topics range from the archaeology of Cook County to the archaeology of Egypt, the Middle East, Asia, the Pacific, Europe, the Americas, and underwater.
 SSAS members share their own experiences during one meeting each year.